Pandinosaurus/mstrimas.github.io/_posts/2016-09-13-rstudio-cloud-1.md

 <img src="/img/rstudio-cloud/instance-ip.png" style="display: block; margin: auto;" />

-# Connecting to an EC2 instance via SSH
+# Connecting to an EC2 instance via SSH (Optional)

+*If you're on a Windows machine and don't have access to an SSH client you can skip this section.
+However, you'll likely want to get set up with SSH for more advance use of your EC2 instance.*

 To further configure the instance you've just created, or carry out any administrative tasks, you'll need to remotely log into it with SSH.
 Open a terminal window and enter the following command, making sure to substitute in the correct path to the private key (i.e. `.pem` file) on your local machine and the public DNS of your instance, which is available via the *Instances* page in the *EC2 Console* (see image above).